tmst/ZodbDemo/DOCUMENTATION/CromlechVsPyramid.md

 https://stackoverflow.com/questions/29496870/how-to-use-pyramid-with-tornado
 Whereas with Cromlech you can call app.py from a tornado process and run as many threads as you want.

+To summarize, Pyrmiad is a framework, not a collection of well factored tools.
+And Pyramid strips out everything, optimizing computer performance over development speed.